raffraffraff/oci-k3s/README.md

 The biggest issue I have with simply auto-installing these two is that you might want to use HTTPS01 or DNS01 ACME challenges.
 If you use the latter, you might want to use your own DNS provider.
 Personally, I use Cloudflare for a bunch of stuff, so that's what I'm using.
 But there may not be much point in adding all that junk to this project, except maybe in a separate directory.

 # Usage
-## Create an end.auto.tfvars file...
+## Create an `env.auto.tfvars` file
-The contents of this file will be specific to you.
-Here's what I've got in mine (with fake details of course):
+This file should be placed in the root of the project.
+Its contents will specific to your OCI account.
+Here's what I've got in mine (with totally fake details, of course):
 ```
 compartment_ocid = "ocid1.tenancy.oc1..aaaaaaaaffdnionfsfnseifonvosfn32g4i3no6ih9gewenewowntio32nos"
 tenancy_ocid     = "ocid1.tenancy.oc1..aaaaaaaaffdnionfsfnseifonvosfn32g4i3no6ih9gewenewowntio32nos"